tdsacilowski/vault-chef-approle-demo/README.md

 # Vault AppRole Example(s)

+This demo is **_NOT SUITABLE FOR PRODUCTION USE!!_**

 This project is a working implementation of the concepts discussed in the _"Secure Introduction with Vault: AppRole + Chef" (link TBD)_ Guide/Blogpost.
 It aims to provide an end-to-end example of how to use Vault's [AppRole authentication backend](https://www.vaultproject.io/docs/auth/approle.html), along with Terraform & Chef, to address the challenge of _secure introduction_ of an initial token to a target server/application.

-This demo is NOT SUITABLE FOR PRODUCTION USE!!

 This project contains the following assets:
 - Chef cookbook [`/chef`]: A sample cookbook with a recipe that installs Nginx and demonstrates Vault Ruby Gem functionality used to interact with Vault APIs.